CalWORKs Home Visiting Program (HVP)

 Effective January 1, 2019, Assembly Bill 1811

-(Human Services Omnibus, Chapter 35, Statutes of 2018) appropriated funding for the HVI program.
-The California Department of Social Services released an application to counties along with funding allocations covering services provided from January 1, 2019 to June 30, 2019.
+(Human Services Omnibus, Chapter 35, Statutes of 2018) appropriated funding for the HVP.
+The CDSS released an application to counties along with funding allocations covering services provided from January 1, 2019 to June 30, 2019.
 Subject to an appropriation in the annual Budget Act, the Department will continue to award funds to participating counties who apply biennially and meet the minimum requirements.

-For more information on the HVI and how to implement this program in your area, please email: CalWORKsHVI@dss.ca.gov.
+For more information on the HVP and how to implement this program in your area, please email: CalWORKsHVI@dss.ca.gov.